esroyo/systemjs-cdn/README.md

 ## Example case

-This is an example case of code distributed by a third-party domain `esroyo.github.io`, and executed on a first-party domain `foo.com`.
+This is [a live example case](https://systemjs-cdn-examples.netlify.app/) of code distributed by a third-party domain `github.io`, and executed on a first-party domain `netlify.app`.
 The code imports modules from the systemjs.sh CDN without any pollution nor creation of global variables (aside from `System` itself):